 - 1. Turn off the projector and unplug the power cable. - 2.
 Turn the projector on its side so that the handle is on top and you can access the filter easily. - 3.
 To clean the filter, EPSON recommends using a small vacuum cleaner designed for computers and other office equipment.
-If you don't have one, use a dry, lint-free cloth.
+If you don't have one, gently clean the filter using a very soft brush (such as an artist's camel-hair brush).